Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- type/source (variable): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar" - the type of the new entities;
+- type/source (variable): val, vec, var, ptr, Camera, Layer, Object, TextField, EditableText, Image, Movement, Collision, Particles, Event, Scrollbar, Primitive - the type of the new entities;
 - destination/[destination] (variable) - variable with a container for new entities;
 - [quantity] (variable / int) - the number of new entities that will be created.
-A literal or an variable of the “pointer” or “value” type.
+A literal or an variable of the ptr or val type.
-- [new_ids] (variable) - the variable with the type “pointer” or “value”.
+- [new_ids] (variable) - the variable with the type ptr or val.
 This context provides the list of strings that will become the new identificators for new objects.
 You can provide any number of ids and if the number is too low, the last id will be repeated.
 Although, to ensure the uniqueness in the given container, indexing numbers will be automatically added to ends of repeated ids and incremented by one for every next repetition.
 The same automatic action will be taken if no new ids are provided;
 - [output] (variable).

 ## delete